IHS-Approved Categories Of Instruction

 Establishing Patient Rapport

-1. Establishing patient empathy
+1. Patient empathy

 2. Emotional and psychological considerations